Skip to content

 ModeWhat it doesHow it works

-MCP ServerManual write_memory, search_memory, consolidate toolsClaude calls tools on demand
+MCP ServerManual write_memory, search_memory, consolidate, ingest_conversation toolsClaude calls tools on demand

 Most users want both — MCP for explicit memory operations, hooks for seamless background memory.